 A primary aim of the program is to foster creative leadership among students.
 It is essential that students take advantage of the many opportunities which exist to work with peers in the area and with colleagues in the field of leadership.
 Organizations and Professional Associations

 All students enrolled in the College of Education are governed by school and university policies and procedures.
 Understanding these policies and procedures is crucial to your success as a student.
 The department abides by the established student advisement, candidacy, continuous registration, readmission, degree conferral timetable, comprehensive exams, and dissertation policies.
-Policies and Procedures
+Policies and Program forms

 The comprehensive examination for doctoral students in education and organizational leadership and learning is a "take-home" exercise which students have one month to complete.

 The purpose of the comprehensive examination process is threefold.
 The first emphasis is placed upon the use of the comprehensive exam for the student to demonstrate the ability to produce an independent integration and synthesis across the graduate course work and topic areas in the program of study.
 The second emphasis is to assess the student's ability to interrelate theory, research and practice in the program of study.
 Third, the comprehensive exam is an opportunity to assess the readiness of the student to continue the doctoral program to completion, with an emphasis on appropriate knowledge, scholarly writing and organizational skills.

 A student is considered eligible to take the doctoral comprehensive examination in leadership practice during or immediately following the final quarter of required course work, or within six hours of completion of the courses listed on the plan of study, excluding dissertation hours.

 Program handbooks have been developed to assist students throughout their academic experience.
 These handbooks do not constitute the whole of the Seattle University or the College of Education policies concerning students.
 It is the student’s responsibility to be aware of and comply with all policies, procedures and deadlines.